Grief, rage in Egyptian church after Copts attacked by gunmen

 Gunmen attacked a group of Coptic Christians travelling to a monastery in central Egypt on Friday, killing at least 29 people and wounding 24, with many children among the victims.

-There was no immediate claim of responsibility for the attack, which came on the eve of the Islamic holy month of Ramadan.
-It followed a series of church bombings claimed by Islamic State in a campaign of violence against Copts.
+Islamic State took responsibility for the attack, which came on the eve of the Islamic holy month of Ramadan.
+It followed a series of church bombings claimed by the militant group in a campaign of violence against Copts.

 Pope Francis, who visited Egypt in April, led prayers for the victims on Saturday during a visit to the northern Italian city of Genoa.